Nucleophilic aromatic substitution: SNAr reaction mechanism

-The formation of the resonance-stabilized Meisenheimer complex is slow because it is in a higher energy state than the aromatic reactant.
-The loss of the chloride is fast, because the ring becomes aromatic again.
+The formation of the resonance-stabilized Meisenheimer complex is slow because the loss of aromaticity due to nucleophilic attack results in a higher-energy state.
+By the same coin, the loss of the chloride or hydroxide is fast, because the ring regains aromaticity.
 Recent work indicates that, sometimes, the Meisenheimer complex is not always a true intermediate but may be the transition state of a 'frontside SN2' process, particularly if stabilization by electron-withdrawing groups is not very strong.
 A 2019 review argues that such 'concerted SNAr' reactions are more prevalent than previously assumed.

 Aryl halides cannot undergo the classic 'backside' SN2 reaction.
 The carbon-halogen bond is in the plane of the ring because the carbon atom has a trigonal planar geometry.
 Backside attack is blocked and this reaction is therefore not possible.
 An SN1 reaction is possible but very unfavourable.
 It would involve the unaided loss of the leaving group and the formation of an aryl cation.
 The nitro group is the most commonly encountered activating group, other groups are the cyano and the acyl group.
 The leaving group can be a halogen or a sulfide.
 With increasing electronegativity the reaction rate for nucleophilic attack increases.
 This is because the rate-determining step for an SNAr reaction is attack of the nucleophile and the subsequent breaking of the aromatic system; the faster process is the favourable reforming of the aromatic system after loss of the leaving group.
 As such, the following pattern is seen with regard to halogen leaving group ability for SNAr: F > Cl ≈ Br > I (i.e. an inverted order to that expected for an SN2 reaction).
 If looked at from the point of view of an SN2 reaction this would seem counterintuitive, since the C-F bond is amongst the strongest in organic chemistry, when indeed the fluoride is the ideal leaving group for an SNAr due to the extreme polarity of the C-F bond.
 Nucleophiles can be amines, alkoxides, sulfides and stabilized carbanions.